wise-introvert/imageboard/docs/engines/lynxchan.md

   // Is the thread sticky.
   pinned: false,

-  // Is the thread "rolling".
+  // Is the thread "trimming".
   cyclic: false,

   // Is the thread "auto-sage".